akatragjini/autocad-cross_sections/README.md

 ### Instructions

 1. **SAVEAS** to create a working copy of the drawing (i.e. drawing1_sections).
-2. Draw **LINE(S)** corresponding to the location of your cross-section(s).
+2. Draw section **LINE** corresponding to the location of your cross-section.
-     - Ensure line is drawn in **UCS WORLD** and **PLAN** view.
+     - Ensure section line is drawn in **UCS WORLD** and **PLAN** view.
      - This tool can only cut vertical cross-sections.
 To cut in the horizontal direction (i.e. elevation) the UCS must be manipulated to flip the model on its side then back again.
+     - You can select more than one section line at a time.
 3. Type **SECUT** into the command line.
      - **SELECT** the aforementioned **LINE(S)** and hit **Enter**.
      - **Enter** again.
-          - The prompt

-a.
-Hitting enter will default to no. This is fine for most users, the yes option is useful in some circumstances to make the section more visible.
+Note this will default the response to no. This is fine in most cases, the yes option is there to address some limited circumstances.
+4. Check the **LAYER** properties manager to manipulate your cross-sections
+     - Sections are labeled in alphanumeric sequence with the following format "_Secut-##"

 6. Routine will run and update the layer manager with the cut section(s) (note this may take some time depending on the complexity of the drawing / number of sections selected)/
 7. That's it!

-Note: I cannot stress this enough, please SAVAS and create a 2nd working copy of your drawing.
-This may inevitably get missed by some users so I apologize in advance.

 The routine supports most AutoCAD object types (i.e. 3d polylines, lines, meshes, etc).